zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Of course the hard part of this change came later.
 In December I had to work around a host of compatibility issues on Android and macOS, where older drivers didn't necessarily implement GL/GLES3 correctly, requiring us to detect these and fall back to GL2/GLES2.

-# November 2015: Smooth terrain memory optimization
+# November 2015: Terrain memory optimization

 This was always known to become necessary at some point, but we shipped the first version without it.
 During some memory analysis it turned out that smooth terrain was much more memory hungry than old blocky terrain.
 The ultimate solution to this was going to be level of detail, but it never hurts to make things more efficient - I switched to a carefully packed vertex format to reduce memory use, getting the vertex down to ~20 bytes.
 In addition a bug in the old code generated ~10% vertices on the border of chunks that just weren't used, so that was one more easy win.